torizon/aval/README.md

 ## Example

-An example can be found in the `example` folder.
+An example can be found in the `meta-e2e-tests` folder.

-We have our test paylod (a container built from `example/Dockerfile`) that includes the bats-core framework.
+We have our test paylod (a container built from `meta-e2e-tests/Dockerfile`) that includes the bats-core framework.
 Test suites can be included in `example/suites` and for now we provide `example/suites/meta`, which contains two tests - one passing and one failing.

-`examples/run-tests.sh` is a bash script that invokes the suite and returns a `report.xml` in the `/home/torizon` folder inside the container, which will be a shared volume with the hosts (that's how Aval gets the junit xml back).
+`meta-e2e-tests/run-tests.sh` is a bash script that invokes the suite and returns a `report.xml` in the `/home/torizon` folder inside the container, which will be a shared volume with the hosts (that's how Aval gets the junit xml back).

 One interesting aspect is that Aval uses `fabric`, which echoes back the test runs, so one has real-time information about the test run.